- A Space for Place: Photography at SF's Pier 24

 THE CONNECTED TRAVELER ON TWITTER

-- Created by Pat Meier-Johnson
+- Written by Pat Meier-Johnson

 Eyes half-closed, her arm resting on the table, you could tell she is savoring the tiny goblet of Framboisette oblivious to the conductor frantically ringing a bell to warn her of the departing train.
 This poster by Francisco Tamagno is just one of several Belle Epoque posters depicting the art of promotion and the seductive qualities of drink at Silverado Vineyards in California's Napa Valley.

 You've seen them: Tamagno, Cappiello, Mucha, even Toulouse-Lautrec and other contemporaries' posters typically featured bold characters against black, gold or red backgrounds with logos that virtually jump off the page.
 The large poster format of the day was used for social and political commentary as well as for advertising, often depicting women clearly enjoying the consumption of Cinzano, Campari, cognac and Suchard chocolates.
 Several examples of these posters depicting the finer things in life are on display at the Silverado Vineyards winery in the Stags Leap district of the Napa Valley.

 Silverado Vineyards is owned by Ron and Diane Miller, the daughter of Walt Disney.
 They bought the land and existing vineyards in the 1970’s intending to grow premium varietals but ended up building a winery in 1980 in old California mission style so authentic that people take it for a restoration.
 A winding road leads up the hill to the art-filled tasting room and the private tour takes you down hallways rich with original works.